cmu-sei/juneberry/docs/whatis.md

 learning models.
 Juneberry use platform independent model configuration files that specify the architecture, hyperparameters and training data pipelines to invoke various machine learning backends such as PyTorch, Detectron2, MMDetection or Tensorflow to produce trained models and prediction results.
-Juneberry then uses supplied experiment outlines to train many of these models with different data sets and hyper parameters and produces sets of output that are combined into unified reports.
+Juneberry then uses supplied experiment outlines to train many of these models with different data sets and hyperparameters and produces sets of output that are combined into unified reports.

 Juneberry experiment workflows can be exported to other workflow automation systems for integration into larger